Conservative Bias Linear Power Flow Approximations: Application to Unit Commitment: Conservative Bias Linear Approximations

-With nonlinear error functions, the regression problem is a mixed-integer nonlinear program; nevertheless, it can be conveniently implemented using a user-defined function in Julia and subsequently solved with a Julia package like Optim, which provides a framework for solving constrained optimization problems~\cite{optimjl}.
+If nonlinear penalty functions are selected, the resulting optimization problem becomes a nonlinear program (or potentially a mixed-integer nonlinear program, depending on the formulation).
+Such problems can be implemented using user-defined functions in Julia and solved using packages such as \texttt{Optim}, which provides a flexible framework for constrained optimization~\cite{optimjl}.